lizizhong/lizizhong.github.io/_pages/about.md

 Recent Papers
 ------
+[08.2025] [Findings of EACL 2026🌟] **Token-Level Precise Attack on RAG: Searching for the Best Alternatives to Mislead Generation** [arixv](https://arxiv.org/pdf/2508.03110)

+&emsp; **Zizhong Li**, Haopeng Zhang, Jiawei Zhang

+&emsp; In this paper, we propose Token-level Precise Attack on the RAG (TPARAG), which leverages a lightweight white-box LLM as an attacker to generate and iteratively optimize malicious passages at the token level and is suitable for both white-box and black-box RAG systems.

 [10.2024] **A Survey of AI-Generated Video Evaluation**  [arxiv](https://arxiv.org/pdf/2410.19884)

 &emsp; Xiao Liu∗, Xinhao Xiang∗, **Zizhong Li∗**[^1], Yongheng Wang, Zhuoheng Li, Zhuosheng Liu, Weidi Zhang, Weiqi Ye, Jiawei Zhang